gskaggs/blog/posts/2020_books.md

 <a href="https://www.amazon.com/American-Gods-Neil-Gaiman/dp/0380973650">Amazon page</a>
 </div>

-A thrilling novel providing deep insight into America and the nature of human belief.
+A thrilling novel.
+Gaiman explores gods old and new, providing deep insight into America and the nature of human belief.

 <p style="clear: both;"></p>